uho/sciore-simpledb-maven/README.txt

     * Deleted the derby materials found originally in studentClient
     * Refactored simpledb.server.Startup to handle the RMI Registry.
       - it now permits binding to ports other than 1099.
 Be careful.
+      - As of 2.10, Prof. Sciore has modified Startup to progammatically bind the RMI Registry on 1099.
+This version is more flexible.
     * Moved the studentClient code under the server code as test examples.
       - No, I didn't JUnit them up.
 They make bad unit tests due to sequence dependencies between them.